NikiDigitals/NikiDigitals/README.md

 •	Technology-driven innovation

 This GitHub functions as my portfolio.
 It contains my notes, projects, and assignments from different subjects and courses.
-It’s a space where I document my learning journey and experiment with ideas.
+It’s a space where I document my learning journey, experiment with ideas, and develop my skill set.

 <h2> ⚡ Quick Access lists </h2>